mattjones315/RPackage_Tutorial/Tutorial.md

 After doing this, you will now have a folder called `BaseballStats` in your working directory, with a folder for putting your code, `R`, a folder for putting any documentation, `man`, as well two files for storing important package metadata, DESCRIPTION and NAMESPACE.

-**Alternatives** You can also create R packages with  `devtools::create`, `devtools::pacakge.skeleton`, or with `usethis::create_pacakge`.
+_**Alternatives**_ You can also create R packages with  `devtools::create`, `devtools::pacakge.skeleton`, or with `usethis::create_pacakge`.

 ### Add your functions or R scripts to R

-The R directory will store all your R code.
+The R directory will store all of your R code.
 If you have code already you're trying to package up you can move this over to the R directory.
 Else, you can begin writing code.
 For example, we'll add a file called `statistics.R` and add a single function for now:

 ```R
 compute_average <- function(num_hits, num_at_bats) {